Complying with your mineral permit

 We record whether or not you have done each of the above within the required timeframes and also whether the information and data you have given us is complete and of quality.

-If you don’t do one or more of the above, you are not compliant with the law and we will contact you.
+If you don’t do one or more of the above, you are not compliant with the law.
 In cases of multiple non-compliance or serious breaches, your permit may be revoked and you could be prosecuted.
 Any non-compliance could also be taken into account when we assess future applications from you.

 We've developed a guide for alluvial gold mining permit holders that sets out how to comply with your permit: